rse/componentjs-todomvc/readme.md

   through the common filename prefixes only.
 In a real-world ComponentJS application one would see this also through the directory tree.

+- **URL Routing**<br/>
-- The TodoMVC application speciification just requires that an URL based routing exists and that the todo list is persistend in the the HTML5 `localStorage`.
-In order to avoid extra code, one could have implemented this by using FlatIron Director directly within the `todo` component and let ComponentJS implicitly persist the Todo list items into `localStorage` directly from within the `todo` widget with the help of the `component.plugin.localstorage.js` plugin.
+  The TodoMVC application speciification just requires that an URL based routing exists.
+In order to avoid extra code, one could have implemented this by using FlatIron Director directly within the `todo` component and especially just use direct hyperlinks in the view mask.
   While sufficient and perhaps acceptable for a trivial use case like the TodoMVC, it is not for a larger application.
+There the URL routing should be done only by a component which has the whole UI as the scope (the `root` and `main` components but not the `todo` widget) and there should be no direct hyperlinks within a single component (as it is not allowd to control the URL of the whole apllication).
+We use Flatiron Director in the `main` component and perform a two-way binding into the `todo` component.

+- **LocalStorage**<br/>
-There the URL routing should be done only by a component which has the whole UI as the scope (the `root` and `main` components but not the `todo` widget) and the Todo items would come from an underlying service tier and its UI-independent Business Model (while the UI widget uses a so-called Presentation Model).
-We decided to already use this architecture for the trivial TodoMVC use case, even if it increases the total amount of required code.
+  The TodoMVC application speciification just requires that the todo list is persistend in the the HTML5 `localStorage`.
+In order to avoid extra code, one could have implemented this by allowing ComponentJS to implicitly persist the Todo list items into `localStorage` from within the `todo` widget with the help of the `component.plugin.localstorage.js` plugin.
+While sufficient and perhaps acceptable for a trivial use case like the TodoMVC, it is not for a larger application.
+There the Todo items would come from an underlying service tier and its UI-independent Business Model (while the UI widget uses a so-called Presentation Model).
+We decided to already use this strict separation between Presentation and Business model for the trivial TodoMVC use case, even if it increases the total amount of required code, of course.

 ## Learning ComponentJS